patrickkhoury11/a6-intrerfacedesign-DH110/README.md

 ![image](https://user-images.githubusercontent.com/114698093/200815107-7fdc5e16-836d-488a-ab21-523c572e08a0.png)

 ### Decision Process and Design Details
 I created 16 rows and 5 columns with gutters of 20px and margins of 77px and 10px for the rows and columns respectively.
 I chose to include 16 rows in my layout as I had 16 elements of text at different y-axis locations inside the two information boxes.
 Margins of 77px would allow me to tightly encompass the two rectangles into the layout, allowing me to equally and efficiently space out my text in the two boxes.
 I chose to include 5 columns because of the 5 navigation icons on the bottom of the page.
 I had elements that needed to be centered directly and elements I wanted to separate according to the equally spaced icons on the bottom of the screen.
 A margin in 10px in this case would allow me to properly format any elements close to the edge of the screen.
-I abided by the principles of Gestalt theory *link* to organize any visual elements in my design.
+I abided by the principles of [Gestalt theory](https://material.io/design/layout/understanding-layout.html#composition) to organize any visual elements in my design.

 ## Typography Variations